samesense/pathopredictor/docs/results_predict_panel.md

 #### Do gene specific clinvar models do better than global clinvar?
 Yes, except for cardiomyopathy.

+### Does increasing ClinVar annotation quality yield better results?
+Up to a the single evidence limit.
+Multiple evidence and expert seems to restricted.

+### Is Denovo-db training better than MPC>2?
+Mostly no.

 #### Conclusion
 * The baseline MPC>2 can be beaten with training
 * Training with the disease panel is generally better than using clinvar